 Delegated Administrative Organizations

 Alberta’s five regulated stewardship programs are managed by delegated administrative organizations (DAO) that operate arms-length from government and are accountable to the Minister of Environment and Parks.
-The three recycling DAOs are the:
+The two recycling DAOs are the:

 - Alberta Recycling Management Authority

 Regulations give these organizations responsibility to manage particular programs.
 The recycling DAOs are required by regulation to submit annual reports and business plans yearly to the Minister.
 These reports are available on the organizations’ websites.